Bondi Beach suburb profile

 Bondi Beach rental market trends

-The rental market in Bondi Beach has experienced moderate growth, with house rents increasing by 2.9% over the past year to $1,800 per week, while unit rents have risen 5.9% to $980 per week.
-As a renowned coastal suburb with a vibrant lifestyle and strong rental demand, Bondi Beach continues to attract both renters and investors seeking a premium location.
+The rental market in Bondi Beach has experienced moderate growth, with house rents increasing by 2.9% over the past year to $1,800 per week, while unit rents have risen 5.3% to $1,000 per week.
+As a renowned coastal suburb with a vibrant lifestyle, Bondi Beach continues to attract both renters and investors seeking a premium location with steady rental returns.

 Suburbs near Bondi Beach